You’ve probably heard the old adage:

 The same goes with lube ingredients, too.

 Your vagina is highly absorbent.
-So absorbent, in fact, that medical researchers are looking into administering drugs through the vaginal canal since the medicine will be absorbed quicker than through oral intake.
+So absorbent that medical researchers are looking into administering drugs through the vaginal canal since the medicine will be absorbed quicker than through oral intake.

 So, whether the ingredients in your lube are good or bad, your vagina is absorbing those ingredients into your bloodstream.